theolivenbaum/resin/README.md

 # &#9084; Resin

+### Introduction

-### Resin is:
+Resin is a

-- A vector database where the key is a 64-bit vector (that may or may not translate into a string, it's up to you) and the payload is a list of Int64's.
+- vector database where the key is a 64-bit vector that may or may not translate into a string  (it's up to you) and the payload is a list of Int64's.
-- A remote execution node that stores lists of Int64 where the key is a Int64 and that also accepts query expressions that define set operations instead of keys.
+- remote execution node that stores lists of Int64 where the key is a Int64 that allows lookup by key and also accepts query expressions instead of keyed lookups, where each node in the expression tree defines either an AND, OR or NOT set operation.

-### On this architecture a language model framework has been built that carries a HTTP API that lets you:
+One application of such an architecture is a language model framework.
+Another is a string database.
+Still too abstract?
+Let's get concrete!

+### Features

-- read and write document collections (in any format, JSON included out-of-the-box)
+- Create, append to and query document collections (that are in any format, JSON included out-of-the-box)
-- create embeddings/language models from collections
-- query a model in dynamic (structured) or natural language
+- Query a model in dynamic (structured) or natural language
-- get intents from utterances (i.e. map phrases to keys)
+- Get intents from utterances (i.e. map phrases to keys)
+- Create embeddings/language models from collections
-- build custom models in new vector spaces, based on previous models
+- Build custom models in new vector spaces, based on previous models
-- plug in your own reader/writer logic
+- Plug in your own reader/writer filters

 ### Included out-of-the-box is a web GUI where you can